 Watch whales.
 Every spring in late March, gray whales make their annual migration past Oregon’s coastlines en route to Alaska.
 Here are some of the best spots to catch them in action.

 Artful.
 Our city is full of great places to see art, and several are free!
-Check out where to get your art on at no cost.
+Check out where to find art at no cost.

 History revealed.
 The Oregon Historical Society is a great place to teach kids about our state’s rich history.
 Admission is free for all Multnomah County residents, too.